Updated on March 21, 2022 by Barbara Viskovic

 ISL Online’s Wake-on-LAN feature enables you to connect to your remote computer from anywhere even if it is powered off, in hibernation (Windows) or sleep (Mac) mode, but you need to make a few tweaks beforehand.
 Learn how to access a remote computer even if it’s shut down.

 Direct access to files on your computer

 Did you know you can download, edit and upload files from anywhere without even accessing the computers where the files are saved?
 The installed remote access component ISL AlwaysOn entitles you to do just that.

 The first step is to find the files you want to keep at hand, make a right mouse click, select ‘Share this folder with ISL AlwaysOn’ and set access rights – download only or full control — and authentication requirements – privately protected with a password or publicly accessible with a link.
 These files are now accessible from your ISL Online account, from your Android mobile or via a guest link, given the remote computer is online.
-Read more on our blog.
+Read more about file sharing on our blog.

 Administrators who are in charge of taking care of 50, 100, 1000 or even more devices, will appreciate easy management of multiple remote devices done in their ISL Online account.
-Logged in, open ‘More’ and choose to shut down multiple remote computers at once, change their access password, get their system information, or upgrade the remote access application ISL AlwaysOn – all with a single command.
+Logged in, open ‘Bulk Actions’ and choose to shut down multiple remote computers at once, change their access password, get their system information, or upgrade the remote access application ISL AlwaysOn – all with a single command.

 Interested in more tips and tricks on remote desktop software?
 You’re welcome to follow our blog and you’ll get them in your mailbox.
 Stay tuned!